 I’m also really happy with the Moment Tele lens so far, and feel like it expands my photographic horizons.
 I’m excited to try it out for some portrait shots on my next trip, for instance, even though I’m not usually a big portrait photographer.

 As mentioned above, you need to buy one of Moment’s cases in order to use its lenses.
-They’re high quality, but you only have two options in terms of design: wood and black.
+They’re high quality, and you have three options in terms of design: wood, leather, and black.
 I elected to go with the wood case, and while it’s not the best case I’ve ever owned, I’ll gladly keep using it in order to use Moment’s lenses.

 The lenses attach to the case using a “twist and lock” design that keeps the lens securely attached while you’re taking photos.
 I’ve found mounting the lenses very easy: simply line up the marker on the lens with the marker on the case, then twist the lens into place.